-Changes in hearing are completely normal and expected; they simply mean that it’s time to upgrade to a more powerful model or one with more sophisticated features to accommodate your needs.
+Changes in hearing are completely normal and expected; they simply mean that it’s time to switch to a more powerful model or one with different features that will accommodate your needs.
 Don’t worry—more power doesn’t mean giant, clunky hearing aids.
 Plenty of sleek, discreet styles for all levels of hearing loss are available for all levels of hearing loss.

 Lifestyle changes, such as a new job, living situation, hobby or interest, can present new listening challenges.
-Fortunately, modern hearing aid technology is designed to help you hear clearly and naturally in any environment.
+Fortunately, modern hearing aid technology is designed to help you hear more clearly and naturally in any environment.